trankimtu/git-tutorial/README.md

-## GitHub

-# GIT CHEAT SHEET
+# USE BROWSER

+**Create Repository**
+> Make readme.md a content
+> Upload file by browser

+# LATER ON

-Git is the open source distributed version control system that facilitates GitHub activities on your laptop or desktop.
-This cheat sheet summarizes commonly used Git command line instructions for quick reference.
+Git is the free and open source distributed version control system that's responsible for everything GitHub related that happens locally on your computer.
+This cheat sheet features the most important and commonly used Git commands for easy reference.

-### INSTALL GIT
-GitHub provides desktop clients that include a graphical user interface for the most common repository actions and an automatically updating command line edition of Git for advanced scenarios.
+### INSTALLATION & GUIS
+With platform specific installers for Git, GitHub also provides the ease of staying up-to-date with the latest releases of the command line tool while providing a graphical user interface for day-to-day interaction, review, and repository synchronization.

 **GitHub for Windows:**     https://windows.github.com

 **GitHub for Mac    :**     https://mac.github.com

-Git distributions for Linux and POSIX systems are available on the official Git SCM web site.
+For Linux and Solaris platforms, the latest release is available on the official Git web site.

 **Git for All Platforms:**  http://git-scm.com

 ### CONFIGURE TOOLING
 Configure user information for all local repositories

 **$ git config --global user.name "[name]"**
 >Sets the name you want attached to your commit transactions

+**$ git config --global user.email "[email address]"**
+>Sets the email you want attached to your commit transactions

 ### CREATE REPOSITORIES

 ### MAKE CHANGES
 ### GROUP CHANGES
 ### REFACTOR FILENAMES